elsad3631/SkillUp/BLOB_STORAGE_METADATA_IMPLEMENTATION.md

 ### Employee Document Upload
 When uploading employee documents, the system automatically:
 1. Extracts employee information from the injected employee data
-2. Generates metadata with employee ID, name, and document type
+2. Generates metadata with entity type 'employee', entity ID, and document type
 3. Uploads the file with metadata attached

 ### Project Document Upload
 When uploading project documents, the system automatically:
 1. Extracts project information from the injected project data
-2. Generates metadata with project ID, name, and document type
+2. Generates metadata with entity type 'project', entity ID, and document type
 3. Uploads the file with metadata attached

 ### Metadata Retrieval